LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 1. You do not have a notebook to complete this week.
 Your ETL projects are due next week and should be submitted under week 15 on canvas.

 ### Optional Reading
 No optional readings this week.
-Make sure you understand very well what an SVM is!
+Make sure you understand very well what an SVM is and the kinds of problems it can be used to solve!